foglio1024/ReSource/README.md

-# ReSource
+# ReSource.CLI
-A small C# script which builds static resource references from ResourceDictionaries in WPF applications. **This allows XAML-defined resources to be referenced in a strongly-typed way in C#**, without using the `FindResource("Name")` method.
+A small C# console application which builds static resource references from ResourceDictionaries in WPF applications. **This allows XAML-defined resources to be referenced in a strongly-typed way in C#**, without using the `FindResource("Name")` method.

 ## Usage
 `